beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/details.md

       - "127.0.0.1"
 ```

-Now, we have all data to generate CA certificates of the nodes of our local ROR cluster:
+Great, we have all the ingredients to generate the CA certificates of the nodes in our local ROR cluster:
 ```bash
 mkdir -p /tmp/certs/output/ca
 bin/elasticsearch-certutil ca --out /tmp/certs/output/ca/ca.p12 --pass mycapassword
 ```

 Details about the usage of the `elasticsearch-certutil` tool you will find in [Elastic documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html).
-We have CA as the `p12` certificate.
+We have the CA certificate in `p12` format.
 We need to convert it to `X509`.
 It can be done using `openssl`:

 ```bash
 openssl pkcs12 -in /tmp/certs/output/ca/ca.p12 -out /tmp/certs/output/ca/ca.crt -nokeys --password pass:mypassword
 ```

-Now, let's use our CA and generate certificates for the ROR cluster nodes:
+Let's use our CA and generate certificates for the ROR cluster nodes:

 ```bash
 bin/elasticsearch-certutil cert --silent --in /tmp/certs/input/instances.yml --out /tmp/certs/output/ror-cluster.zip --ca /tmp/certs/output/ca/ca.p12 --ca-pass mypassword --pass mypassword